-Tendon Tears (Ruptured Tendons) Disorders and Treatment Options for Oak Park and Wyandotte Patients.
+Tendon Tears (Ruptured Tendons) Disorders and Treatment Options for Southfield and Wyandotte Patients.

 A tendon is a tissue that connects the muscle to the bone.
 It has a fibrous nature.
 A tendon is usually subjected to forces that are five times greater than the weight of your body.
 Tendons usually rupture or snap-in rare conditions.
 Some of the conditions that cause rupturing of a tendon include diseases such as hyperparathyroidism or gout, Type O blood, and injecting a tendon with steroids.